 Member of Phi Beta Kappa and Phi Kappa Phi

 In addition to an extensive teaching background in foreign languages, Apryle has lived and studied in Spain and Mexico.
-After earning her B.A. in Spanish and French from the University of Hawaii, she worked on pre-doctoral work at the University of Madison, attended Pomona College and received a post-master’s certification in teaching from the Michigan State University.
+She attended Pomona College, earned her B.A. in Spanish and French at the University of Hawaii, received an M.A. in Spanish from the University of Wisconsin-Madison as she began pre-doctoral work also at the University of Wisconsin-Madison.
+She received a post-Master’s certification in teaching from Michigan State University.
 Along with teaching middle and high school students, Apryle has also taught at Rockford College and worked with private businesses on diversity training and English as a Second Language.
 Apryle’s greatest joy is her family.
 She also enjoys gardening, reading history, music, entertaining her cats, and writing poetry.

 Phone: 815-399-8850 x106